nlp-unibo/mamkit/README.md

 ## Documentation
 The documentation is available at [TBA](https://TBA).

+## Contributing
+We welcome contributions to MAMKit.
+Please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.
+(TBA)

 ## Contact Us
 For any questions or suggestions, please contact us at [TBA](TBA).